5 Reasons Why Koh Chang for Digital Nomads is Paradise

 #1 Koh Chang has Fast Wi-Fi

 What makes a digital nomad smile?
 Correct: If he does not have to worry about slow Internet!
 Clearly, as everywhere in Asia, there are also periods on Koh Chang when Wi-Fi is not the best.
 The funny thing was that right on my first evening, Wi-Fi was pretty bad and I had to work with my hotspot.
 But fortunately, from the next day on the internet was perfectly usable and for an island definitely fast.
-Both in my accommodation, the Boonya Resort, as well as in the various beach bars I went, I had no more problem with working online.
+Both in my accommodation, the Boonya Resort, as well as in the various beach bars I went to, I had no more problem with working online.
 And so we come to # 2:

 #2 Koh Chang has Great Places to Work From